 - Work collaboratively with all professional societies and organizations interested in the well-being and care of the elderly.

-- In collaboration with the American College of Surgeons, and with support from the American Geriatrics Society, the Geriatric Trauma Coalition (GeriTrac) was started by the AAST Geriatric Trauma Committee in 2015 to bring together stakeholder organizations around improving care for older injured patients.
+- In collaboration with the American College of Surgeons, and with support from the American Geriatrics Society (AGS), the Geriatric Trauma Coalition (GeriTraC) was started by the AAST Geriatric Trauma Committee in 2015 to bring together stakeholder organizations to improve care for older, injured patients.
 Under the leadership of Drs.
-Robert Barraco, Zara Cooper, and Bellal Joseph, the Coalition has a number of important initiatives including work on a collection of evidence-based reviews that will be co-authored by GeriTraC work groups and members of the Geriatric Trauma Committee.
+Robert Barraco, Zara Cooper, and Bellal Joseph, the coalition laid the groundwork for a number of important initiatives including work on a collection of evidence-based reviews that will be co-authored by GeriTraC work groups and members of the Geriatric Trauma Committee.

 - Develop a research agenda that supports the mission.

 - Educate the public about the most common causes of injury and acute surgical illness in the elderly.